Isabella Bertold: Career

 After a successful youth and junior careers, she finished 7th at the 2013 World Laser Radial Women's Championship.
 She was named Sail Canada 2013 Female Athlete of the Year.
 She placed 18th at the 2014 ISAF Sailing World Championships and 15th at the Olympic qualification ranking to earn a quota at the 2016 Summer Olympics for Canada.
-She has won many World Cup and international medals events.
-She has been ranked consistently in the top 10 of the world between 2012 and 2015, reaching world number 2 at her best.
+She was ranked consistently in the top 10 female Laser Radial sailors between 2012 and 2015, reaching world number 2 at her best.